The Peachy Keen™ Rose, an exceptionally disease-resistant landscape shrub, so impressive you’d swear it was a Knock Out® Rose!

 I immediately unpack them and soak them in a bucket of Moo Poo tea for 24 hours before planting.
 Click here for a great video on planting bare root roses by Guinivere of Roses of Yesterday and Today.

 Planting decisions are dependent on the type of rose…

-Grafted Roses: Many hybrid teas, floribunda and grandifloras are grafted roses.
+Grafted Roses: Most hybrid teas, floribunda and grandifloras are grafted roses.

-This means that a rose is created by being grafted onto strong, hardy rootstock, creating a “bud union.”
-Plant the bud union (knobby part just above the roots) 3” below the soil line to protect it from harsh winters we often have.
+This means that a rose is created by being grafted onto strong, hardy root stock, creating a “bud union.”
+Plant the bud union (knobby part just above the roots) 3” below the soil line to protect it from harsh winters.

 Soil: We ask roses to bloom for us all summer, year after year, so it is best to give them a good start by planting them in good, rich soil.
 Our neck of the woods has horrible gray clay soil so we dig BIG holes–holes much deeper and wider than the root system to allow for soil amendments and deep enough to protect the bud union.
-(At least 18″ by 18″.)
 To the soil removed, we add compost and a quality grade of top soil.
 Your roses will appreciate your gifts of more nutrients and better drainage and will reward you handsomely!
-You will never regret giving your roses a good foundation.
+You will never regret giving your roses a good start.

 This is one of my favorite parts.
 Mulch is so good for your roses … retains moisture, helps to keep down weeds and gives the garden that fresh, finished look!

 One thing to remember when applying mulch … when mulch breaks down, it uses nitrogen in the process, so add a layer of compost on top of the soil before you add the mulch layer then the nitrogen in the soil can be used by the rose.
 If you are working in an established bed and last year’s mulch is still there, leave it… it becomes a “compost layer.”
 Win.
 Win.